Double Dragon Advance: Development and release

-Former Technōs employee Muneki Ebinuma designed Double Dragon Advance, having previously worked on both Super Double Dragon and Double Dragon for Neo Geo.
+Former Technōs employee Muneki Ebinuma designed Double Dragon Advance, having previously worked on both Super Double Dragon (1992) and Double Dragon (1995).
 Ebinuma conceived Advance as a way to preserve the legacy of the original Double Dragon arcade game while making up for the perceived shortcomings of the games in the series he had worked on before.
 To this end, the fighting mechanics of Advance largely mirror those of the original arcade game combined with elements from the NES games and Super Double Dragon.
-Owing to limitations in both cartridge size and the scope of the project, the development team excised several planned features, including an extended playable prologue sequence and game modes where players could take control of either the enemy character Abobo or Marian.

 The Japanese version of Double Dragon Advance, released four months after the initial North American version, features a few slight changes.
 The Sound Test on the Option Mode is available by default and does not require a code, and a Gallery is made available on the main menu after the completing the game on the Expert setting.
 The Special Thanks on the end credits now mentions Bruce Lee, as well as Yoshihisa Kishimoto, the director of the Double Dragon arcade game.
 The game's difficulty has been rebalanced and a few minor bugs were fixed.
 The Japanese version's instruction manual includes additional character profiles, as well as a list of combos.

 Reception

 Double Dragon Advance garnered generally positive reviews, with a few of the criticisms aimed at the short length of the game.
 Alex Navarro of GameSpot gave the game a score of 8.3 and wrote "while (the game) may prove to be a bit too fleeting for anyone seeking a long-lasting gameplay experience and the additional gameplay modes are a bit too restrictive in the design for what they're supposed to be, the game is still great fun and is definitely worth playing through long after you've beaten it the first time".
 Justin Leeper of Game Informer, who gave the game an overall score of 9, wrote: "It's still no 30-hour marathon, but Atlus has added a whole lot to an already-excellent beat ‘em up".

+While the game was praised by fans as a superior version of the 1987 classic, the most controversial decisions by Ebinuma was choosing not to develop the next installments such as Double Dragon Advance II: The Revenge and Double Dragon Advance 3: The Rosetta Stone, but instead cram most of the elements of the two sequels such as the CPU-enemies and stages into this game, which owes to limitations in both cartridge size and the scope of the project, the development team excised several planned features, including an extended playable prologue sequence and game modes where players could take control of either the CPU-enemy Abobo or NPC-ally Marian as available fighters.